chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 Even though it is possible to RNG fishing in generation 6 Pokemon games, I would highly recommend using the DexNav if you are planning to hunt in Pokemon ORAS first, if possible.
 For information on how to RNG DexNav in Pokemon ORAS, I would recommend reading Bambo-Rambo's DexNav RNG guide [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/DexNavRNG.md#dexnav-rng-abuse-guide).

-In generation 6, along with the seed of a given frame, a secondary seed called TinyMT is used to determine some parts of a Pokemon when encountering a Pokemon, including the species, level, and held item.
+In generation 6, along with the seed of a given frame, a secondary set of seeds, called TinyMT, is used to determine some parts of a Pokemon when encountering a Pokemon, including the species, level, and held item.
 This guide is for those who understand how to RNG in Pokemon XY and ORAS, and have a basic understanding of TinyMT, how to advance TinyMT frames, and how to use Tiny Finder and 3DS RNG Tool.
 For a more in-depth explanation, I would recommend reading Bambo-Rambo's RNG guide that goes more into depth [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md).
 For a quick run-through, the following is a reminder of the different ways of advancing TinyMT frames.

 Within the bag...
-* Turning on/off the EXP Share = 3 * [Number of Pokemon in Party] (E.g. 6 Pokemon = 18 TinyMT index advancements, 5 Pokemon = 15 TinyMT index advancments).
+* Turning on/off the EXP Share = 3 * [Number of Pokemon in Party] TinyMT index advancements (E.g. 6 Pokemon = 18 TinyMT index advancements, 5 Pokemon = 15 TinyMT index advancements).
-* Teaching a TM to a Pokemon and rejecting it on the move selection screen = 1 TinyMT index advancement.
+* Teaching a TM to a Pokemon and immediately rejecting it on the move selection screen = 1 TinyMT index advancement.
 * Exiting the bag to the `X` menu and entering the bag again immediately = 16 TinyMT index advancement (Outside of Caves) **OR** 4 TinyMT index advancement (Caves)

-To advance thousands of TinyMT indexes...
+To advance hundreds or thousands of TinyMT indexes...
-* Use Pokemon-Amie to advance thousands of indexes quickly (Be sure to have 0 people in your PSS).
+* Use Pokemon-Amie to advance hundreds of indexes quickly (Be sure to have 0 people in your PSS).

 ### Introduction

 This guide will teach you how to RNG fishing in Pokemon XY and ORAS.
-For this guide, I will be explaining the steps that should be taken using Pokemon Alpha Saphire on an old 3DS XL as an example.
+For this guide, I will be explaining the steps that were taken to make this guide using Pokemon Alpha Saphire on an old 3DS XL as an example.
 The same steps can be taken for Omega Ruby and XY.

 ### Things to Keep In Mind

 Before you start fishing, here are some tips that should be considered to make your hunt easier.
-* For those shiny hunting, having a Shiny Charm will help get more shiny frames.
+* For those shiny hunting, having a Shiny Charm will help getting more shiny frames.
 * To increase the possible TinyMT index when finding the index of the Pokemon you are looking for, have a Pokemon with the ability Suction Cups in the front of your party.
 This is not possible if you are planning to Synchronize the Pokemon's nature.
 # Steps
 ### Step 1: Setting Up.